-The RP3 application asks questions in 4 disciplines — reliability, safety, workforce development, and system improvement — based on leading practices in the industry.
+The RP3 application asks questions in four disciplines — reliability, safety, workforce development, and system improvement — based on leading practices in the industry.
 Each question is worth a certain amount of points for a total of 100 points — see the application guide for details.
 You can find additional resources, from webinar recordings to sample job site inspections, to help you complete the application below!

 About the Application

 Applications for the Reliable Public Power Provider designation are open May 1 – September 30 each year.
+Registration for the 2019 application is now open — click here to complete the registration survey.

 The online system enables you to assign one user to oversee the entire application and assign additional users to individual questions.
-You can answer each question, upload attachments on a question by question basis, see the progress as you complete your application, and view the RP3 Review Panel’s comments and scores for each question.
+You can answer each question, upload attachments on a question by question basis, see your progress as you complete your application, and view the RP3 Review Panel’s comments and scores for each question.
 When your utility reapplies, you can view your previous application, and import any answers and attachments you previously submitted.

 Applications received through the RP3 Online Application System are reviewed by the 18-member Review Panel, comprising public power professionals from across the country.
-Utilities may be recognized as a gold, platinum, or diamond.
+Utilities may be recognized as gold, platinum, or diamond.
 Any Review Panel requests for additional information are sent through the online system, to keep all your information in one place.

 When you are ready to submit, you can complete the one-time application fee here.
 Payments are due by the last day of the application period, September 30.